- Significantly better quality product than Cokin P holders

 - Only then attach the holder on the lens

-Adjusting focus or polariser is tricky if you have ND1000 filter on.
-Playing with filters while the holder is on the lens and camera on tripod is not a joy either.
+Adjusting focus or polariser is tricky if you have very dark ND1000 filter on.
+Playing with filters while the holder is on the lens and camera on a tripod is not a joy either.

 However, I decided to opt out of this.
 Firstly, buying this extra adapter ring and so large circular polariser is going to cost quite some money.
 Secondly, this setup is certainly going to cause vignetting with wider lenses.